Nevallem/KeybdInput/README.md

 In the example above, is_password is set by default as "false", but it's values is changed to "true" before the fist call of method.
 However, in the second call, is_password it's already with the default value ("false").

-PS: it's essential prior knowledge of regular expressions (regex) to properly use the library.
+PS: it's essential prior knowledge of regular expressions (regex) to properly use this library.

 ### KeybdInput::solicit()
 Requires the keyboard input.
 This method takes 3 arguments.